wp-plugins/buddypress-identicons/readme.txt

 = Can I change the image size? =

 Yes.
-The image size is determined by constants set in BuddyPress.
-The default is 150px square but you can change that by adding the following to bp-custom.php
+The image size is determined by constants.
+The default is 120px square but you can change that by defining the constants in your bp-custom.php file.
+For example:

-`define ( 'BP_AVATAR_FULL_WIDTH', 150 );
+`define ( 'IDENTICON_WIDTH', 180 );
-define ( 'BP_AVATAR_FULL_HEIGHT', 150 );`
+define ( 'IDENTICON_HEIGHT', 180 );`

-Tip: Keep it square and for best results ensure the size used is divisible by 5.

-= Can I remove the padding around the image? =
+= Can I change the identicon type? =

 Yes.
-To remove the padding go to Settings > BuddyPress and then look for the option under the Settings tab.
+To change the identicon type go to Settings > Discussion and select an option under Default Avatar.

-Tip: If you remove padding and choose to set a custom image size, for best results ensure the size used is divisible by 6.

 = Why is it that some members don't have an identicon? =